Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 Example: Mér gekk **vel** í prófinu.

 ## 6. Misusing *á*, *í*, and *til*
-Beginners often don't realize that prepositions do not translate between languages very well at all, so they use the "same" prepositions across langauges.
+Beginners often don't realize that prepositions do not translate between languages very well at all, so they use the "same" prepositions across languages.
 As a result, when it comes to talking about locations in Icelandic, many beginners use prepositions incorrectly.

 <font color="red">
 Example 1: Ég fer **til** bankans.\